iThinkiKhan/Stack-bot/README.md

 # Franken-bot (Frank)

-I decided to upgrade the brain and display of the StackChan to improve usability as a desk companion.
+I decided to upgrade the brain and display (2.8in touch w/ SD card slot) of the StackChan to improve usability as a desk companion.
 I also wanted to use common, cheap/salvaged parts and 3d prints I could order from the local library.

 **Hardware**

-Brain - Lonely Binary ESP32-S3 N16R8.
-16MB flash, 8MB octal PSRAM.
-Powerful chip by esp32 standards.
-We need it to drive all the functions.
+Brain - _Lonely Binary ESP32-S3 N16R8_.
+Dual core FreeRTOS architecture and dynamic driver switching for shared SPI bus.
+Optimized memory handling.

-Display - 2.8" IL19341 Touch Screen.
+Display - _2.8" IL19341 Touch Screen_.
 SPI interface (important to keep cables down) 320x240 resolution.
-This should enable us to display all kinds of data effectively, or act as a button, etc. This also gives us an SD slot.
+This should enable us to display all kinds of data effectively, or act as a button, etc. Added SD slot.

-Movement - 2x SG90 Servos.
+Movement - _2x SG90 Servos_.
 Can be upgraded to x6 for walking capability (untested).

 **3D Printing & Assembly**